Bacteria and Mast Cells: Rethinking Mast Cell Activation

 Intra-cellular bacteria can be difficult to pick up on standard testing panels as it is not easily found in urine, blood, or stool tests.

-An ultrasound is typically used to pick up intra-cellular bacteria although Dr. Klinghardt uses ART ( a medical form of kinesiology) testing.
+An ultrasound is typically used to pick up intra-cellular bacteria although Dr. Klinghardt uses ART ( a medical form of kinesiology) testing, which I find extremely accurate.

 Bacteria and Mast Cell Stabilizers